Humanity+, Inc. (aka Humanity Plus, Inc.) Constitution

 Article IV.
 Board of Directors

 Section 1.
 The highest decision-making body of the Humanity+ shall be the Board of Directors.
 The Humanity+ Board of Directors is charged with establishing the overall direction and short-term and long-term goals of the Humanity+.
-The Board is also charged with fundraising activities with support and implementation from the Executive Director or Program Coordinator.
+The Board is also charged with fundraising activities, with support and implementation from the Executive Director or Program Coordinator.
+Board members may additionally be expected to take on active roles in managing the organization, including both leadership and direct participation, for instance organizing conferences, helping manage publications, performing outreach and member recruitment, or other such tasks.
 The Board shall have the option to select and appoint an Executive Director or Program Coordinator, and shall review on an annual basis the performance of the Executive Director if one has been appointed.

 Section 2.
 The Humanity+ Board of Directors shall have five members.
 In the event that the Board has less than five members, Humanity+ members may nominate themselves or be nominated, and elections arranged on Humanity+ decision-making list by the Organizational Secretary, until all five positions are filled.

 Section 3.
-Half of the Humanity+’s Board of Directors will be elected by full individual members of Humanity+ in the January of even numbered years (e.g. 2010, 2012, 2014) to serve a two-year term.
-The other half of the Board of Directors will be elected in the January of odd-numbered years (e.g. 2011, 2013, 2015) to serve a one-year term.
+In February 2012, five Board members will be elected by full individual members of Humanity+.
+The top 3 vote-getters will have 2 year terms, and the next 2 vote-getters will have 1 year terms (and in case of a tie for 3rd place, a choice of which of the tied candidates gets a 2 year term will be made via random selection).
+Following the 2012 election year, three members of Humanity+’s Board of Directors will be elected by full individual members of Humanity+ in January of even numbered years (e.g. 2014, 2016, 2018) to serve a two-year term.
+The other two members of the Board of Directors will be elected in the January of odd-numbered years (e.g. 2013, 2015, 2017) to serve a two-year term.
 Only full Humanity+ members in good standing, as determined by the Organizational Secretary, are eligible to serve on the Humanity+ Board of Directors.

 Section 4.
 The Board of Directors will elect from among its own members each year the following officers: Chair, Vice-Chair, Secretary and Treasurer.
 The duties of the officers shall include the following: a) The Chair and Vice-Chair shall be the overall coordinators of Humanity+ activities, and will convene and coordinate the deliberations of the Humanity+ decision-making and Board of Directors lists. b) The Organizational Secretary shall collect membership dues, maintain membership records, and maintain contact with local chapters.
 The Organizational Secretary will report on Humanity+ membership to the Humanity+ Board of Directors twice a year. c) The Treasurer shall oversee the funds of the Humanity+, present the Humanity+ Board of Directors with an annual budget, and report to the Humanity+ Board of Directors on Humanity+ finances twice a year.
 It is possible for one person to function as more than one officer, but the Chair and the Treasurer must be different persons.

-Section 5.
-For the purpose of all votes held by Humanity+, both by the full membership and by the Board of Directors, a majority shall constitute the smallest whole number of votes larger than or equal to 50% of all votes cast, and two-thirds shall be the smallest whole number of votes larger than or equal to 66.66% of all votes cast.
+Section 6.
+For the purpose of all votes held by the Humanity+, both by the full membership and by the Board of Directors, a majority shall constitute one vote more than 50% of all votes cast, and two-thirds shall be one vote more than 66.66% of all votes cast.
+The number of all votes cast shall include formal abstentions.

 Article V. Executive Director

-In the event of the dissolution of Humanity+, all remaining funds and assets are to be released to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.
+In the event of the dissolution of the Humanity+ , all remaining funds and assets are to be released to such other organizations that are organized for purposes congruent with the Transhumanist Declaration.

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and in which they are consistent with the conduct of electronic decision-making and this Constitution.